 - Sites of up to 5 caravans certified by an exempt organisation and which are for members only sites occupied by the County Council.
 These are usually gypsy sites sites for temporary and special purposes such as caravan rallies, agricultural and forestry workers, building and engineering sites and travelling showmen.

 Yes under the Mobile Homes Act 2013 the fee policy is shown below:

 |Relevant Protected Sites||Band A(2-5 Units)||Band B (6-24 Units)||Band C (25-99 Units)||Band D (100+ Units)||Band ESingle unit and family sites)|

 |New Application for Site Licence||£175||£300||£330||£350||£175|

 |Amendment of Site Licence||£60||£115||£115||£115||£60|

 How do I apply for a licence?

 A site licence remains in force until there is a change of owner or change in planning consent.
 Some sites e.g. those connected with agriculture often have time limited planning consent.
-When planning consent is approved a new licence will have to be applied for.
-Where there is a change of caravan owner, the licence is transferable to the new owner.
+When planning consent is approved a new license will have to be applied for.
+Where there is a change of caravan owner, the license is transferable to the new owner.
 A fee will apply as shown in the table above.
-You should send us the licence and relevant fee with a request for transfer and we will either endorse it or re-issue it.
+You should send us the license and relevant fee with a request for transfer and we will either endorse it or re-issue it.

-All caravan site licences have conditions attached to protect the health, safety and welfare of residents.
-The licence identifies the site owner.
+All caravan site licenses have conditions attached to protect the health, safety and welfare of residents.
+The license identifies the site owner.
 Conditions will include: